Clean Energy Lending

 CFE invites you to partner with us in creating a greener, more equitable future.
 We offer financing for a wide range of renewable energy and energy efficiency projects, including:

-• Solar installations for small businesses, affordable housing, and nonprofits
+• Net Energy Metered Solar installations for small businesses, affordable housing, nonprofits, and more.

-• Community solar projects to increase access to renewable energy
+• Community solar projects to increase access to low-cost renewable energy

 • Electric vehicle charging stations to support sustainable transportation

-• Stormwater management, waste solutions, and community food systems to enhance resilience
+• Stormwater management, waste solutions, and community food systems to enhance community resilience

 Partner with CFE to make a tangible impact in your community.
-Together, we can unlock the green potential and ensure enhanced equity for all.
+Together, we can ensure lasting health and economic well-being for future generations.

 This Is CFE: Energy Savings